MennaElhawagy/habit_tracker/user_stories.md

 # User Story Template
 **Title:**
 Navigate to profile
-_As a user, I want to access a menu with options to configure my habits, view reports, edit my profile, and sign out, so that I can easily navigate different parts of the app_
+_As a user, I want to access a menu with options to configure my habits, view reports, edit my profile, configure notifications and sign out, so that I can easily navigate different parts of the app_
 **Acceptance Criteria:**
 1. “Profile” menu item is present and enabled.
 2. Clicking “Profile” opens the profile page.